You'll Like The 2008 Subaru Forester If...

 EPA city/highway fuel economy: 20/27 (manual), 20/26 (automatic)

 2.5-liter Boxer-4 Turbocharged

 224 horsepower @ 5600 rpm

 226 lb.-ft. of torque at 3600 rpm

-When the SUV craze took off in the mid nineties, the company which built its reputation on the all-wheel-drive category found itself without an entry.
-Subaru didn't take long to remedy this problem, giving birth to its first SUV: The Forester.
+When the SUV craze took off in the mid-nineties, Subaru, which had built its reputation on the all-wheel-drive category, found itself without an entry.
+But Subaru didn't take long to remedy this problem, giving birth to its first SUV: The Forester.
 Based on the Impreza platform, the Forester is basically a very tall wagon with some added ground clearance.
 As such, it retains all of the safety and stability features found in Subaru cars, but offers headroom and cargo space exceeding the popular Legacy and Outback wagons.
-Chock-full of options and with a choice of a normally-aspirated or turbocharged engine, the Forester serves up a bit more spice than either the Honda CR-V or Toyota RAV4, and for not much more cash.
+Chock-full of options and with a choice of a normally-aspirated or turbocharged engine, the 2008 Subaru Forester serves up a bit more spice than either the Honda CR-V or Toyota RAV4, and for not much more cash.